What does it take to make consumers want to buy a product? Sometimes, just a little d'aaaaaawwww.

 - Sheraton Hotels.
 You belong.

 - A recent advert for the Renault Twingo shows a group of trendy young twenty-somethings in a car pulling up beside a night-club, and examining with dismay the long queues.
-Then the driver looks at a group of transvestites near the front, and catches one's eye.
+Then the driver looks at a group of drag queens near the front, and catches one's eye.
 There's a flash of recognition.
 "Dad?"
 The father looks panic-stricken, terrified.
 His secret has been discovered, in such an awkward way and and in such a public place.
 This can only end badly.
 "Can you get us in?"
 The father's expression on seeing his son's ready acceptance and complete lack of judgement would melt butter.

 - This Sprite commercial where a bunch of school friends reunite after years.
 The last one to join the group is now a male-to-female trans person... and her friends happily hug her, not minding one single bit.